CommandPost/LoupedeckPlugin/README.md

 ## Known Issues:

 - Depending on how many effects, transitions, generators and titles you have installed on your system, LoupedeckConfig can be quite slow at loading the list of CommandPost actions.
+Searching for actions is also incredibly slow.
 - Currently changing the language via the LoupedeckConfig menubar won't automatically update the CommandPost actions.
-You'll need to restart the LoupedeckConfig application for UI to update.
+You'll need to restart both the Loupedeck Service & LoupedeckConfig application for user interface and actions to update.
-- Despite the UI saying "if you enable the Loupedeck Plugin, CommandPost's native Loupedeck support will be disabled" - we don't actually currently check for this.
-This will be fixed in a future beta.

 ## What is CommandPost?